 The Hate U Give Author to Headline October 1 Library Fundraiser

-The Omaha Public Library Foundation will host its sixth annual fundraiser featuring The Hate U Give author Angie Thomas on Tuesday, October 1, 2019, at the Institute for the Culinary Arts on the Metropolitan Community College Fort Omaha Campus.
+The Omaha Public Library Foundation will proudly host its sixth annual fundraiser featuring The Hate U Give author Angie Thomas on Tuesday, October 1, 2019, at the Institute for the Culinary Arts on the Metropolitan Community College Fort Omaha Campus.

-Event proceeds from Between the Lines with Angie Thomas will support Omaha Public Library programs and services.
+Presented by Lozier, event proceeds from Between the Lines with Angie Thomas will support Omaha Public Library programs and services.
 Among those programs is Omaha Reads, which featured The Hate U Give as its 2018 selection.

 The Tuesday evening fundraiser also includes the presentation of the Omaha Public Library Foundation's 2019 Barbara Bock-Mavis Leadership Award to Eileen Wirth, a founding member and longtime supporter of the Omaha Public Library Foundation.